hoangduytran/blender-manual/manual/editors/preferences/editing.rst

    The overlay color is visible only when the overlay visibility is selected (clicking at the *eye* to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at the :menuselection:`Tool tab --> Display panel` in the Sidebar.
-Node Auto-offset Margin
-   Margin to use for :ref:`offsetting nodes <editors-nodes-usage-auto-offset>`.